-The Company has the following wholly-owned subsidiaries: Aurinia Pharma Corp.
-(British Columbia incorporated), Aurinia Pharma U.S., (Delaware incorporated) and Aurinia Pharma Limited (UK incorporated).
+We have the following wholly-owned subsidiaries: Aurinia Pharma U.S., Inc., (Delaware incorporated) and Aurinia Pharma Limited (UK incorporated).
+Our wholly owned subsidiary, Aurinia Pharma Corp, was wound up into Aurinia Pharmaceuticals Inc. and dissolved on November 30, 2017.